 - Andrew Winston, author, Green to Gold and The Big Pivot

 Climate change issues have a powerful impact on decisions made by businesses around the world.
 While attending climate change talks, students learn from the perspectives of other conference attendees from around the globe and share their experiences with the Tuck School of Business and the greater Dartmouth community upon their return.

 Upper Valley Nonprofit Exchange

-In partnership with the New Hampshire Charitable Foundation and the Vermont Community Foundation, Tuck convenes local nonprofit organizations a few times each year for education and networking opportunities.
+In conjunction with the New Hampshire Charitable Foundation, Vermont Community Foundation, and Vital Communities, Tuck convenes local nonprofit organizations a few times each year for education and networking opportunities.
 It supports the local nonprofit sector by providing knowledge, learning and connections.
 Sample topics include entrepreneurial fundraising, leadership, and board oversight.